-Android O preview has been released in Alpha stage, the beta is coming in mid may 2017 with incremental updates.
+Android O preview was released in Alpha stage, the beta was in mid may 2017 with incremental updates.
 If you have a Google smartphone you can download the Android O image from here, and install it to experience the new Android O before anyone else.

 Android O preview is available only for Nexus 5X, 6P, Player, Pixel C, Pixel, and Pixel XL.

-We’ve tested things and researched on the internet to get the best of Android O tricks and new features so you can get to know how amazing this version of android can be, while at this time Android O preview is intended for developers and surely not for daily use basic.
+We’ve tested things and researched on the internet to get the best of Android O tricks and new features so you can get to know how amazing this version of Android can be, while at this time Android O preview is intended for developers and surely not for daily use basis.

 Google is working consistently on Notification bar after Lollipop, and we can see how notification bar is evolved over these years.
 In the Android O preview, we saw a new butter animation when you pull the notification bar, and it’s something to be felt.
 Here are other things.